Shard-Labs/core-contracts/staking-pool/README.md

 Once the rewards are distributed the contract remembers the new total balance.

+### NB!
+If you want to use this staking pool contract, use nbh-sp-factory.testnet account.

 ## Owner-only methods

 Contract owner can do the following: